 HEET can help make your home warmer and reduce your energy bills if you are in receipt of benefits or are aged 60 or over.
 Call them on 020 8520 1900 (local rates apply).

 What the council is doing to help residents Click to get info

-Download and read the LBWF Fuel Poverty Strategy (345KB PDF file) - the council’s action plan to tackle fuel poverty and help residents who may be struggling to heat their homes or pay their energy.
+Download and read the LBWF Fuel Poverty Strategy 2020-2025 (4.33 MB PDF file) - the council’s action plan to tackle fuel poverty and help residents who may be struggling to heat their homes or pay their energy.
 We will soon be updating our strategy.